Delta Air delays target to halt cash burn but has $1.3 billion leftover payroll aid

 Delta has spent hundreds of millions of dollars on efforts to restore passenger confidence, and while more people are beginning to travel, quarantines and uneven public health measures remain a deterrent, Bastian said.

-He estimates business travel will recover in 12 to 24 months, though not at 100%.
+He estimates business travel will recover in 12 to 24 months, though not to 100%.
 Delta is currently operating about 15% of its normal business travel, he said.

-With no immediate need for new jets, the company has reduced purchase commitments for Airbus and Bombardier CRJ aircraft by more than $2 billion in 2020 and by more than $5 billion through 2022.
+With no immediate need for new jets, the company has reduced purchase commitments for Airbus and Bombardier aircraft by more than $2 billion this year and by more than $5 billion through 2022.

 Delta ended the quarter with $21.6 billion in liquidity, after a $9 billion capital raising in September secured by its loyalty program.
 Adjusted net debt totaled $17 billion.